olaishola05/Go/Daily report.md

 Day 27 of #100DaysOfCode of learning Go programming.

 Practice mutex with wait group by writing a small hit counter program.

 #100DaysOfCode #100DaysOfGo #golang

+Day 28 of #100DaysOfCode of learning Go programming.

+Today, I created a console program for event ticket management that display total & avail tickets.
+The program is not complete yet

+#100DaysOfCode #100DaysOfGo #golang

+Day 29 of #100DaysOfCode of learning Go programming.

+Today, I continued with the console event ticket manager, create an infinite loop to receive input from user until the total ticket remainder == 0, added user input validation and some other functionalities

+#100DaysOfCode #100DaysOfGo #golang

+Day 29 of #100DaysOfCode of learning Go programming.

+Today, I continued with the console event ticket manager, worked on refactoring & cleaning the code by breaking the code into callable functions to make the code cleaner.

+#100DaysOfCode #100DaysOfGo #golang